AhmettYalcin/Predicting_Diabetes_Using_Patient_Analysis_Data_Set/README.md

-Prediction of diabetes based on the test data of 768 Indian women The dataset is taken from KAGGLE
+Prediction of diabetes based on the test data of 768 Indian women The dataset is taken from KAGGLE.